Writing a Successful RFP Executive Summary

 Then, outline how you stand apart from the rest of their options.
 Review their RFP requirements and address them explicitly, even word-for-word if necessary.
 Clarity of purpose and intent will help communicate to the reviewer that you’re knowledgeable and aware of the requirements and your ability to fulfill them.
 Next, plainly state why you feel you’re the best option.
 After being reminded of what they need, they’ll see your expertise and skills as the answer.

 More than anything else, let clarity guide your statements.
 Could a sentence do where a paragraph overstates?
 When you read your statement, is it lively and interesting or repetitive and boring?
 Keeping in mind the attention span and workload of the reviewer helps narrow the breadth of your RFP executive summary.
 This will lead to a trim, efficient proposal that will stand out from the stack.
-Once you have created a well-crafted executive summary template for a proposal, you can use that same template to create new bids.
-Just remember to expand and personalize your RFP executive summary for each individual RFP.
+Additionally, a well-crafted executive summary template can be used for multiple bids.
+So, just remember to expand and personalize your RFP executive summary for each individual RFP.

-As an RFP consulting firm, The Bid Lab understands all of the intricacies of the RFP response process, and we want you to also.
-Our Learning Center is filled with everything RFPs, from helping you find the right bid to how to write a perfect response, and everything in between.
+As an RFP consulting firm, The Bid Lab understands all of the intricacies of the RFP response process.
+Our Learning Center is filled with everything RFPs.
+From helping you find the right bid to how to write a perfect response, we can help you out.
+We even created Bid Banana, the user-friendly RFP search engine!
 Check out our Learning Center or follow us on social media for the latest and greatest RFP information.

 If your business is in need of bid services, schedule a free consultation with us today, or give us a call at 1-844-4BIDLAB.
 We can help you find, manage or build your next RFP.